agraef/midizap/README.md

 **NOTE:** All data translations we've seen so far handle *incremental* value changes.
 In order to be able to detect these changes and, in the case of MIDI output, change the output values accordingly, midizap has to keep track of all the current parameter values of all messages on all MIDI channels, for both input and output.
 This is easy enough, but midizap usually has no way of knowing the *actual* state of your controllers and MIDI applications, so when the program starts up, it simply assumes all these values to be zero.
 This means that midizap's "shadow" values of controllers, pitch bends etc.\ may initially well be out of sync with your input devices and applications, and you may have to wiggle a control in order to "calibrate" it.

 This becomes most apparent when using negative step sizes, as in the translation `CC1= CC1[-1]` from above.
 In this case, you will first have to move the control all the way up and then down again to get it working properly.
-There are some ways to alleviate these issues, however.
+There are some ways to mitigate these issues, however.
 In particular, midizap can utilize controller feedback from the application, please check the *MIDI Feedback* section below for details.
 Also, encoders need no calibration as they represent incremental changes anyway, and there's an alternative form of data translation, to be discussed in Section *Mod Translations*, which always works with absolute values and thus needs no calibration either.

 ## Shift State